Burnout or Just Tired? Here's How to Tell the Difference

 Recovery debt.
 If you feel worse after a weekend than you did before it, something's wrong.
 Rest isn't restorative when the underlying load is too high.
 My own experience with daily float sessions during recovery was one of the things that made me understand this viscerally.
 Floating works because it reduces sensory input to near zero, which gives the brain a genuine rest rather than just a quieter version of stimulation.
 There is a physiological difference.

-Emotional blunting.
-Burnout doesn't always look like distress.
-Sometimes it looks like nothing at all.
-A flat affect, difficulty caring about things you used to care about, a kind of low-grade numbness that doesn't feel dramatic enough to do anything about.
 This is the detachment component, and the research flags it as one of the strongest predictors of full burnout.
 I stopped caring about a business I'd built with my hands and my health.
 That's not a personality change.
 That's a clinical symptom.

 Proportionality breakdown.
 When your reaction to a small thing feels wildly out of scale, your regulatory system is already at a deficit.
 The trigger isn't the problem.
 The trigger is just where the overflow shows up.

-What actually moved the needle (it wasn't rest)
+What moved the needle (it wasn't rest)

 When I finally admitted what was happening and changed my approach, the things that helped were not the things I'd have prescribed from behind a clinical desk.